gogetdane/gogetdane.github.io/_posts/2023-02-24-changing-ec2-terminals-for-all-users.markdown

 title:  "Change EC2 Terminal Prompts To Make Servers Identifiable"
 ---

-#### Recently I thought it would make more sense for EC2 terminal prompts to use the public hostname, rather than a prompt determined from the private IP.
+#### We can use the terminal prompt to control the risk of working on the wrong server.
+Here's how I made an improvement.

 ---